 It took another 6 weeks or so to get the rest of the farm over here but by the end of November we were officially moved in, just in time too because about a week after we finished moving the snow started flying.

-The first 6 seasons here have been good.
-We have over 3 acres of beds.
-There are round 275 50'x 4' and another 12 100'x 4'beds.
+The first 9 seasons here have been good.
+We have over 4 acres of beds.
+There are 106 100'x 4'beds.
 We expanded the asparagus by 100% in 2008 and in the same year the apples we planted the first year we were here bared their first fruits.
-The FSI is expanding exponentially and the store gets more business every year..
+The Farm Share is expanding exponentially and the store gets more business every year..

 We are committed to growing our food Sustainably and Locally because food grown sustainably and locally is healthier for both us and the planet.
 Animals raised on wholesome food, fresh air and sunshine are happier, healthier than confinement farm operation (aka factory farmed) animals that are shut up in huge buildings in crowded, dirty, stressful conditions and fed the cheapest feed laced with antibiotics (to keep diseases at bay).
 Pastured livestock tastes better too, according to all of our customers.
 We had been certified by OEFFA until Oct.
 2002, but when the USDA took over the organic certification we voluntarily dropped our organic certification.
 The USDA is encouraging farms to get big or get out and not supporting small farms like ours.
-And now they have allowed the Bush regime to start the watering down of the organic standards.
-Soon these standards, that small independent, contrary farmers have worked hard to get credible will be just more corporate smut.
+These standards, that small independent, contrary farmers have worked fir decades to get credible, have become more corporate smut.
 We are very glad to not be all wrapped up in the USDA organic BS.
-Instead of going through the hoops of organic certification done by a third party inspector we invite the public out to our farm to see how we do what we do and ask questions.
+Instead of going through the hoops of Organic certification done by a third party inspector, we invite our customers and members out to our farm to see how we do what we do and ask questions.
 This is how you can learn more about the food you eat and how to eat wholesome, local nutritious food.
+We know a lot about this and we are willing to talk about it.

 Looking for Local food?
 Input your Zip Code or City: